Greentwip/Windy/README.md

 The usage is pretty simple, compile with Visual Studio 2015, run and choose among the two options, resize and tmx.

-### For splitting:
+### For split:
-Specify the matrix that you like for your image to be split and choose a folder.
+Specify the matrix that you like for your image to be split and choose a folder, a wxt file will be saved with the matrix information.

+### For merge:
+Select a wxt file created with the split tool and ensure all the images from the matrix are contained in the same folder as the wxt file.

 ### For resize:
 You must specify the design resolution width that was used to draw the texture you're planning to resize, the resize will be done in a design resolution - 1080p ratio.